 SAQ P2PE covers merchants (excluding eCommerce) using only hardware-based payment terminals managed by a validated, PCI SSC-listed point-to-point encryption (P2PE) payment solution without electronic cardholder data storage.

-SAQ D covers PCI-compliant merchants who use a server-to-server integration – namely, they have a direct connection to the payment gateway of their payment service provider and store card details on their server.
+SAQ D covers PCI-compliant merchants who use a server to server integration; namely, they have a direct connection to the payment gateway of their payment service provider and store card details on their server.
 It also covers all payment service providers defined by a payment card brand as eligible to complete an SAQ.

 PCI compliance checklist